acidvegas/dickserv/README.md

 A bot with many useful commands &amp; features for the Internet Relay Chat (IRC) protocol.

 ###### Note
-The source code here is used for reference purposes.
+The source code is used for reference purposes.

 Changes *may* need to be made in order to run this on your own channel.